squashql/squashql/documentation/QUERY.md

        LEFT OUTER JOIN otherTable ON myTable.id = otherTable.key1 AND refTable.id = otherTable.key2
 ```

-### Joining on virtual created on-the-fly at query time
+### Joining on virtual table created on-the-fly at query time

 You can define and use a virtual table in the query by joining it to an existing table.
 Such table is not materialized
 in the database and only exists during the query execution time.
 Note the join operation is performed by the underlying